JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

   "https://zenodo.org/records/10738510/files/AlpsTopo.jld2?download=1");
 ```

 The seismic data covers a much wider region than the Alps itself, but in much of that region there is poor data coverage.
-We can therefore extract a part of the data that has coverage:
+We can, therefore, extract a part of the data that has coverage:
 ```julia
 julia> Tomo_Alps = extract_subvolume(Tomo_Alps_full, Lon_level=(4,20),
                         Lat_level=(36,50), Depth_level=(-600,-10));